 Prudential (PRU) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the financial services company had gained 2.05% over the past month.
-This has lagged the Finance sector's gain of 3% and the S&P 500's gain of 5.85% in that time.
+Heading into today, shares of the financial services company had gained 0.35% over the past month, outpacing the Finance sector's loss of 1.97% and the S&P 500's gain of 0.17% in that time.

-Wall Street will be looking for positivity from Prudential as it approaches its next earnings report date.
-This is expected to be May 3, 2022.
+Investors will be hoping for strength from Prudential as it approaches its next earnings release, which is expected to be May 3, 2022.
 On that day, Prudential is projected to report earnings of $2.67 per share, which would represent a year-over-year decline of 35.04%.
-Meanwhile, our latest consensus estimate is calling for revenue of $14.18 billion, down 0.26% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $14.18 billion, down 0.26% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Prudential.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Prudential should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 4.92% lower within the past month.
-Prudential currently has a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 5.17% lower.
+Prudential is holding a Zacks Rank of #4 (Sell) right now.

-Looking at its valuation, Prudential is holding a Forward P/E ratio of 10.11.
-Its industry sports an average Forward P/E of 10.13, so we one might conclude that Prudential is trading at a discount comparatively.
+Investors should also note Prudential's current valuation metrics, including its Forward P/E ratio of 10.41.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.64.

-Also, we should mention that PRU has a PEG ratio of 1.13.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Insurance - Multi line was holding an average PEG ratio of 1.31 at yesterday's closing price.
+Investors should also note that PRU has a PEG ratio of 1.16 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Insurance - Multi line stocks are, on average, holding a PEG ratio of 1.34 based on yesterday's closing prices.

 Click to get this free report